abelsj60/my-site/app/data/home/home.md

 zoomedCityImage: ''
 ---

 I'm a Web developer and former start-up founder.
 I used to write about technology, digital media, and M&A as a staff reporter for Forbes and Mergermarket.
-Now I use code to tell compelling stories through design and function.
+Now I use code to tell clear & compelling stories through design and function.
 Let's talk.